 Then, enter your IP address into the box below.
 If you don’t know your IP address, you can find it easily by Googling ‘what’s my ip address’.
 The results will show it, and you can copy and paste it right into the box.
 When you’re finished, click Save.

 #4 Data Retention

 Recently, Google Analytics changed the options for how long they keep detailed data from accounts.
-There are the options to tell Google Analytics to never delete it, or to get rid of the bulk of the data at a specific time.
+There are options to tell Google Analytics to never delete it or to get rid of the bulk of the data at a specific time.
 It’s important to remember that this doesn’t mean that if you tell Google Analytics to expire the data in 24 months, that you’re unable to see your history when looking back two years.
 Instead, it means that only the detailed data will not be available.
-In other words, Google Analytics will still “remember” the aggregate data for the previous periods, but you won’t be able to see reports for detailed pageviews, website interactions, etc. You can read more details about these new data retention policies in Google Analytics in this blog post by Krista Seiden, an Analytics Advocate for Google in the SF Bay Area.
+In other words, Google Analytics will still “remember” the aggregate data for the previous periods, but you won’t be able to see reports for detailed page views, website interactions, etc. You can read more details about these new data retention policies in Google Analytics in this blog post by Krista Seiden, an Analytics Advocate for Google in the SF Bay Area.

 If you’re not prompted to select the default data retention settings, you can find them under the ‘tracking info’ in the property settings, in the Google Analytics admin panel.

 Unfortunately, there is no standard recommendation for how long each property should keep the data.
-This is because it each website can vary widely due to things like the business’s physical location as well as the owner’s personal preferences.
+This is because each website can vary widely due to things like the business’s physical location as well as the owner’s personal preferences.

 #5 Spam Filters